An Instrumental Variables Framework to Unite Spatial Confounding Methods: Numerical example

 \section{Numerical example}

-Using the spatial structure of US counties, we create datasets subject to an unmeasured spatial confounder that affects both exposure and outcome.
+Using the spatial structure of US counties, we create datasets subject to an unmeasured spatial confounder that affects both the exposure and outcome.
 We estimate the effect of enforcing exposure levels below $c= 0.5$ using our proposed methodology, leveraging localized spatial variation in exposure as an instrument.
-The objective of the simulations are two-fold.
-First, we investigate the performance of our approach under three different confounding mechanisms that vary the spatial scale and structure of the unmeasured spatial confounding.
-Second, we evaluate the performance of our approach while varying the complexity of the outcome model.
+We investigate the performance of our approach across five confounding mechanisms that differ in the spatial scale and structure of the unmeasured confounding and under varying levels of outcome model complexity.
 All simulation code can be found at \texttt{https://github.com/NSAPH-Projects/iv-spatialconfounding}.

-We access the U.S. Census Bureau 2010 TIGER/Line Shapefiles to obtain spatial coordinates of county centroids in the contiguous United States.
+We access the U.S. Census Bureau 2010 TIGER/Line Shapefiles to obtain spatial coordinates of county centroids in the contiguous United States \citep{uscensus2010_tiger_counties}.
 We restrict our simulation to the $n = 503$ counties in the sixth Environmental Protection Agency region (New Mexico, Texas, Oklahoma, Arkansas, and Louisana) to reduce the burden of computation.
-For $i = 1, \ldots, n = 503$, we generate ($\ervA_{\mathcal{UC}}$, $\ervA_{\mathcal{C}}$, $\ervU$) using three different mechanisms, varying the scale or structure of the unmeasured spatial confounding.
-Following \cite{paciorek2010a}, all three confounding mechanisms generate ($\ervA_{\mathcal{UC}}$, $\ervA_{\mathcal{C}}$, $\ervU$) using Gaussian processes with Mat\'ern spatial correlation functions $R( \theta, \nu=2)$, where distance is measured in units of $10^6$m.
+For $i = 1, \ldots, n = 503$, we generate ($A_{UC}$, $A_{C}$, $U$) using five different mechanisms, varying the structure of the unmeasured spatial confounding.
+Following \cite{paciorek2010a}, four of the five confounding mechanisms generate ($A_{UC}$, $A_{C}$, $U$) using Gaussian processes with Mat\'ern spatial correlation functions $R( \theta, \nu=2)$, where distance is measured in units of $10^6$m.
+Two additional confounding mechanisms are considered in the Supplementary Material.

 The first confounding mechanism generates: